Your basket is currently empty!

 Some of the benefits include:

-• Prevention and treatment of fatty liver disease
+- Prevention and treatment of fatty liver disease

-• Reduction of in the liver
+- Reduction of inflammation in the liver

-• Enhancement of liver function by promoting bile production
+- Enhancement of liver function by promoting bile production

-• Protection of liver cells from damage
+- Protection of liver cells from damage

-• Improvement in lipid metabolism in the liver
+- Improvement in lipid metabolism in the liver

 Research has shown that a deficiency in choline can lead to liver disease.

-Therefore, it’s important to ensure we’re getting enough of this nutrient either from our or through supplementation.
+Therefore, it’s important to ensure we’re getting enough of this nutrient either from our diet or through supplementation.

 Choline is a versatile nutrient that not only benefits our brain health but also contributes significantly to our liver’s wellbeing.